MicrosoftDocs/CommunityToolkit/docs/maui/converters/compare-converter.md

 ---
 title: CompareConverter - .NET MAUI Community Toolkit
 author: bijington
-description: "The CompareConverter is a one way converter that take an incoming value implementing IComparable, compares to a specified value, and returns the comparison result." ms.date: 05/17/2022
+description: "The CompareConverter is a one way converter that takes an incoming value implementing IComparable, compares to a specified value, and returns the comparison result." ms.date: 05/17/2022
 ---

 # CompareConverter

-The `CompareConverter` is a one way converter that take an incoming value implementing `IComparable`, compares to a specified value, and returns the comparison result.
+The `CompareConverter` is a one way converter that takes an incoming value implementing `IComparable`, compares to a specified value, and returns the comparison result.
 The result will default to a `bool` if no objects were specified through the `TrueObject` and/or `FalseObject` properties.
 If values are assigned to the `TrueObject` and/or `FalseObject` properties, the CompareConverter returns the respective object assigned.

 > [!NOTE]
 > Note that the either **both** the `TrueObject` and `FalseObject` should have a value defined or **neither** should.